AgonConsole8/agon-docs/docs/MOS.md

 NB there is currently no way to control the memory address that a program in the `bin` folder will be loaded to, so if you have a program that needs to be loaded at a specific address, you will need to use the `LOAD` command to load it manually.
 Additionally there is no way to control the manner in which MOS searches for commands, so if you have a program in the `bin` folder that you want to run, you will need to ensure that there is no built-in command or "moslet" with the same name.
 These limitations may be changed in the future.

-### The `autoexec.txt` file
+### Automatically running a script on boot

+MOS has the ability to automatically run a script file on boot.
+Quite what this script does is up to you, but it could be used to set up your Agon in a particular way, or to run a program automatically.

+The exact file that will be run, and the manner in which the file is run varies depending on which version of MOS you are using.

-If, at boot-up time, MOS detects an `autoexec.txt` file in the root folder of the SD card, it will read the file in, and execute the MOS commands in the file sequentially from top to bottom.
+Quark 1.04, and Console8 MOS 2.0.0 to 2.3.x will all at boot-up time look for a file named `autoexec.txt` in the root folder of the SD card.
+If it finds one, it will read the file in, and execute the MOS commands in the file sequentially from top to bottom.

 For example, to set keyboard to US, load BBC BASIC from the root folder, change to the test folder, then run BASIC